 - The raw data should be stored the same as what's contained in the source.
 This is much like how we would stage data for a data warehouse, without any transformations, data cleansing, or standardization as of yet.
 The only exception to this would be to add some metadata such as a timestamp, or a source system reference, directly within the data itself (having the timestamp can be very helpful if your system needs to tolerate duplicates, for instance from retry logic).

 - Very, very few people have access to the raw data layer.
 Just like staging for a data warehouse is considered the back-end "kitchen" area, the raw data layer is usually hands-off for most users except for highly skilled analysts or data scientists.

 - The above sample raw data structure emphasizes security by organizational unit.
-Tradeoff here is a data source table may be duplicated if used by different organizational units.
+The tradeoff here is a data source table may be duplicated if used by different organizational units.
 Therefore, a different type of structure might make more sense depending on your needs.

 For purposes of permitting data retrieval directly from the data lake, usually a different layer is recommended for the curated data, or specialized data.
 It could be organized more simply such as: